-- 24. The accounting authority is responsible for the other information included in the annual report, which includes the chairperson of the board and the audit committee's report.
-The other information referred to does not include the financial statements, the auditor's report and those selected programmes presented in the annual performance report that have been specifically reported on in this auditor's report. - 25.
-My opinion on the financial statements, the report on the audit of the annual performance report and the report on compliance with legislation, do not cover the other information included in the annual report and I do not express an audit opinion or any form of assurance conclusion on it. - 26.
-My responsibility is to read this other information and, in doing so, consider whether it is materially inconsistent with the financial statements and the selected programmes presented in the annual performance report, or my knowledge obtained in the audit, or otherwise appears to be materially misstated. - 27.
-When I do receive and read the information, which includes the chairperson of the board and the audit committee's report, confirmation of accuracy for the annual report, performance information, governance, human resource management and PFMA compliance report.
-If I conclude that there is a material misstatement therein, I am required to communicate the matter to those charged with governance and request that the other information be corrected.
-If the other information is not corrected, I may have to retract this auditor's report and re-issue an amended report as appropriate.
-However, if it is corrected this will not be necessary.
+- 22. The accounting authority is responsible for the other information included in the annual report, which includes the chairperson of the board and the audit committee's report.
+The other information referred to does not include the financial statements, the auditor's report and those selected material indicators in the scoped-in programmes presented in the annual performance report that have been specifically reported on in this auditor's report. - 23.
+My opinion on the financial statements, the report on the audit of the annual performance report and the report on compliance with legislation do not cover the other information included in the annual report and I do not express an audit opinion or any form of assurance conclusion on it. - 24.
+My responsibility is to read this other information and, in doing so, consider whether it is materially inconsistent with the financial statements and the selected material indicators in the scoped-in programmes presented in the annual performance report or my knowledge obtained in the audit, or otherwise appears to be materially misstated. - 25.
+If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact. - 26.
+I have nothing to report in this regard.